UTSC-CSCC01-Software-Engineering-I/GLOW-WebApp/doc/sprint3/RMP.md

 ### **Release Name:** Sprint 3

 ### **Release Objectives**
 Goal of the sprint 3 is to implement mobile interface, data integration for the GLOW web application and improving the UI, while adding more user friendly features.
+We also added unit tests that can be seen in the branch feat/unit-test.

 #### SMART goals
 * **Implemented a sort function**